Best in-ear headphones to buy in 2014

 Best in-ear headphones under £50

 The E10s look, feel and sound like they’re worth way more than £35 and are a no-brainer to replace the cheap freebie buds with any smartphone.
-An absolute bargain and now available under £30.
+They're an absolute bargain, and now available under £30.

 MORE: Soundmagic E10 review